balxor/brain/london-has-fallen-en.md

 When an opposing guild buys a much stronger character, the main change appears in member perception.

-Before the GG character enters, many members still feel that composition, coordination, and attendance can close the gap.
+Before the GG character enters, many members still feel that composition, coordination and attendance can close the gap.
 After the GG character enters, some members start recalculating their chance of winning.

 Common perception changes: